marshalloffutt/fish-store/README.md

   - Add fish to their basket
   - Remove fish from their basket.

-The interesting thing about this project was that it serves as our first introduction to[jQuery](http://jquery.com/) to do all of the DOM interaction.
+The interesting thing about this project was that it serves as our first introduction to [jQuery](http://jquery.com/) to do all of the DOM interaction.

 ![End Result](https://raw.githubusercontent.com/nss-evening-cohort-7/fish-store/master/Grab.png)